mattdeveloper/mastering-react-forward-ref/README.md

 ## Conclusion

-forwardRef, particularly when used with TypeScript, offers a powerful way to enhance your React components' flexibility, reusability, and type safety.
-By understanding its usage patterns and best practices, you can create more maintainable and robust React applications.
+`forwardRef`, particularly when combined with TypeScript, provides a powerful tool to enhance the flexibility, reusability, and type safety of your React components.
+By understanding its applications and adhering to best practices, you can create more maintainable and robust applications.